 If Ablon and MGH were going to explain things transparently – pure, unadulterated honesty, in other words — here’s what it would say on the Think:Kids website:

-At a recent Think:Kids training, the trainer was asked about the differences between the Think:Kids model and Dr. Greene’s original and current model.
-He responded as follows: “Much of our philosophy and approach is founded on the work that Ross Greene and Stuart Ablon did together, with some of that work coming from Dr. Greene prior to this collaboration.
-We are very appreciative of the contributions to our model from Dr. Greene.
-He parted ways with Think:Kids years ago due to differences in the way he wanted to approach some big picture next steps for our organization.
-(Italics added for emphasis.)
+“Much of our philosophy and approach is founded on the work that Ross Greene and Stuart Ablon did together (I didn’t know Ablon when I originated the CPS model and wrote The Explosive Child), with some of that work coming from Dr. Greene prior to this collaboration (actually, the entire framework used by Ablon and Think:Kids was laid out in The Explosive Child).
+We are very appreciative of the contributions to our model from Dr. Greene (interesting way of showing it).
+He parted ways with Think:Kids years ago due to differences in the way he wanted to approach some big picture next steps for our organization (no, I left Think:Kids because I wasn’t willing to involuntarily relinquish the CPS model to a large hospital conglomerate or to people who had nothing to do with its development).”

 You make the call.